Horospheres in Teichm\"uller space and mapping class group: Metric balls and Busemann functions

 \begin{definition} Let $\{\mathbf{M}_{n}\}$ be a sequence of non-empty subsets of $\mathcal{T}_{g,n}$.
 We define the upper and lower limits of the sequence as follows: \begin{enumerate} \item The upper limit $\varlimsup \mathbf{M}_{n}$ consists of all accumulation points of any sequences $\{X_{n}\}$ with $X_{n} \in \mathbf{M}_{n}$.
 Thus $X \in \varlimsup \mathbf{M}_{n}$ if and only if each $\operatorname{S}(X, \varepsilon)$, $\varepsilon > 0$, intersects with infinitely many $\mathbf{M}_{n}$. \item The lower limit $\varliminf \mathbf{M}_{n}$ consists of all points $X$ such that each $\operatorname{S}(X, \varepsilon)$, $\varepsilon > 0$, intersects with all but a finite number of $\mathbf{M}_{n}$. \end{enumerate} By definition, $\varliminf \mathbf{M}_{n} \subset \varlimsup \mathbf{M}_{n}$.
 If $\varliminf \mathbf{M}_{n} = \varlimsup \mathbf{M}_{n}$, we denote by $\lim \mathbf{M}_{n}$. \end{definition}

 The next lemma describes the relationship between metric spheres and level sets of Busemann functions.
 The proof is obtained in \cite{busemann2005geometry}, which applies to a general geodesic metric spaces.
-We state it here for convenience of the readers.
+We give the proof here for convenience of the readers.

 \begin{lemma} Let $\operatorname{S}(\mathbf{G}(t),t)$ and $\operatorname{B}(\mathbf{G}(t), t)$, respectively, be the metric sphere and the metric ball with center at $\mathbf{G}(t)$ and passing through $X_0$.
 Then